Diallo75012/kubeadm_updating_cluster/notes.md

 so when using `local` types of volumes we **MUST** set node affinity! here we do use example from documentation using `local` volumes to set `volumeBindingMode` set to `WaitForFirstConsumer` in the first `yaml` part.
-Other that we could use are `hostPath` and `emptyDir`.
+Other than that we could use are `hostPath` and `emptyDir`.
 Those could also be used for SSD/USB/FIlePath and depends on underlying system access to those.

 ```yaml
 ---